hylandtechoutreach/coding-activities/HtmlCssLesson.md

 You can write your URL on one of the sheets that's passed around - that way you can retain access to it!
 You can also share your live URL with your instructor, and they can show it on the project for all to see.

 ## Additional Topics
-If there is time remaining, there are a lot of additional updates to be made.
-Some of them can be found here: [Additional Topic Challenges](HtmlCssJsContinued/AdditionalTopicChallenges.md)
+If there is time remaining, there are a lot of additional updates to be made!
+If you go to [**bit.ly/coding-activities**](https://bit.ly/coding-activities), you can click the [**Building a Website: Additional Topics**](https://hylandtechoutreach.github.io/coding-activities/HtmlCssAdditionalTopics.html) link to discover more of the possibilities.

 ## Blooket
 [Click here for the Blooket quiz.](https://dashboard.blooket.com/set/6426f2b7270eb96cab922257)